whotracksme/whotracks.me/blog/generating_adblocker_filters.md

 * `FR: Site_Analytics blocking France`

-They could also be dispatched in the already existing lists such as `advertising`, `privacy`, etc. Another option could be to use this as a tool to assist maintainers to keep an eye on the ecosystem; learning about new trackers in real time certainly seems useful.
+They could also be dispatched in the already existing lists such as `advertising`, `privacy`, etc. Another option could be to use this as a tool to assist maintainers to keep an eye on the ecosystem; allowing to learn about new trackers in real time.

 Let's get started!